Fill the Red Truck Donation Drive

 Started in 2009 by Shandon resident Carolyn McKenzie and six of her closest friends, the Fill The Red Truck event has been hosted at the corner of Heyward and Holly Streets annually to help fill the supply needs of the City of Columbia shelter through the busy spring months.
 The friends, who call themselves “Paws and Purrls,” gather in the front yard of McKenzie’s home for a weekend of socializing and fundraising, and all neighbors are welcome to stop by to enjoy the fun or lend a hand.
 The Animal Mission is truly grateful for this hardworking team and the effort they put into supporting us each May.

-- countless toys, leashes, collars, blankets, towels and other items
+- countless toys, leashes, collars, treats, blankets, towels and other supplies

 - As well as more than $27,000 in monetary donations.